🦘 Australia

 Frequently Asked Questions

-What is the difference between the MSA and CDR pathways?+
+What is the difference between standard and priority assessment at Engineers Australia?+

-How long does an Engineers Australia assessment typically take?+
+How long is an Engineers Australia skills assessment valid for visa purposes?+

-Can I appeal a negative Engineers Australia assessment?+
+Can I appeal an unsuccessful Engineers Australia assessment decision?+

-What makes a strong Competency Demonstration Report (CDR)?+
+What is a Competency Demonstration Report (CDR) and who must submit one?+

 Need help with your EA skills assessment?